Donearm/cocktails/MAIN_COCKTAILS.md

 #### Sex with an Alligator

-Shot Glass
+Cocktail Glass

 _Shake Midori and Sweet and Sour Mix.
 Strain in glass.
-Layer then the Raspberry liqueur and Jaegermesiter, in this order_
+Layer then the Raspberry liqueur and Jaegermeister, in this order_

-+ 3 parts Midori
++ 3 parts (3cl) Midori
 + 3-4 splashes Sweet and Sour Mix
-+ 3 parts Raspberry Liqueur
++ 3 parts (3cl) Raspberry Liqueur
-+ 1 part Jaegermeister
++ 1 part (1cl) Jaegermeister

 None